TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/interactive-pause-python/2025-03-07-interactive-pause-in-multithreaded-python.md

   - web
   - infosec
   - tutorial
+  - pentesting
-# thumbnail_src: assets/automating-boolean-sqli-thumbnail.png
+thumbnail_src: assets/thumbnail.jpg
 thumbnail_banner: true
 ---

+{#
+    .mov -> .mp4
+    ffmpeg -i demo.mov -c:v libx264 -vf format=yuv420p -movflags +faststart -q:v 0 -s 1280x720 demo.mp4
+    ffmpeg -i demo.mov -c:v libx264 -vf format=yuv420p -movflags +faststart demo.mp4
+#}

-Scanning the internet is not trivial.
-But Python excels at such network I/O tasks thanks to its simplicity and its vast ecosystem.
-Speedup is also easily achieved with built-in libraries such as concurrent.futures.
+Scanning the internet is not trivial, but Python excels at such network I/O tasks thanks to its simplicity and its vast ecosystem of libraries.
 When dealing with the internet, however, it’s not uncommon to encounter rate-limited endpoints and strongly firewalled sites.
 For penetration testing and red-teaming, opsec is also an important consideration.
-What does this mean for our automation?
-Features such as delay and interactive pause are crucial to ensuring successful execution on difficult sites.
+This means features such as delay and interactive pause are crucial — I'd even say desirable — to ensuring success and low false positives.

-- **Delay** (or throttling) allows us to space out requests, to rate-limit the requests fired below the 1-thread threshold.
+- **Delay** (or throttling) allows us to rate-limit requests fired below the 1-thread threshold.
 - **Interactive Pause** allows the user to adapt to changing circumstances.
 These include situations such as sudden network congestion leading to increased response time, WAFs kicking in due to excessive requests, local network failures, and sudden drops in bandwidth.
-Tools such as [feroxbuster](https://github.com/epi052/feroxbuster) have interactive pause.
+Tools such as [feroxbuster](https://github.com/epi052/feroxbuster) have interactive pause for runtime addition of filters and pruning of exploration paths.

 In this post, I’ll be sharing how delay and interactive pause can be added to multithreaded Python scripts to enhance flexibility without compromising functionality.

+I’ll primarily be using Python threads via `concurrent.futures.ThreadPoolExecutor`.
+Python offers two other concurrency primitives: processes (`multiprocessing` / `ProcessPoolExecutor`) and green threads (`asyncio`).
+We won't discuss those today, but the gist is similar!

-I’ll primarily be using Python threads (via `concurrent.futures.ThreadPoolExecutor`).
-Pause will be initiated when the user hits Ctrl+C, which enters an interactive menu, and resumed when “c” or “continue” is entered.
+Our objective is to pause the script when the user hits Ctrl+C, enter an interactive menu, then resume when “c” or “continue” is entered.
+We'll accomplish this with Python's pre-packaged `threading.Event` and `signal` libraries.

-{% image "assets/interactive-pause-plan.png", "jw-70 alpha-imgv", "Diagram of UI flow when pausing and resuming." %}
+{% image "assets/interactive-pause-plan.png", "jw-80 alpha-imgv", "Diagram of UI flow when pausing and resuming." %}

-<sup>Note: the first green box extends slightly to the right, because requests may still be waiting to be completed even after Ctrl+C is hit.</sup>
+<sup>Note: the first ***"Running"*** box extends slightly to the right, because threads may still be working even after Ctrl+C is hit.
+For instance, waiting for a response from an HTTP server.</sup>
 {.caption}

 ## A Tale of Two Scripts

-To demonstrate the changes, I'll present two scripts, a "before" and "after", then I'll highlight their differences.
+To best demonstrate the addition of our desired features, I'll be presenting two scripts, a "before" and "after".
+I'll then highlight and explain the changes.

 1. The "before" is a very basic multithreading script.
 No delay and pause.
 2. The "after" is a robust working example of multithreading with delay and pause.